skellis46/slipbox/improvisation and the threshold of the self.md

 - NDA positioned explicitly as:
 	+ a lens that names loss of subject–object structure
 	+ not an explanation, not a telos (it neither explains the practice nor gives it a direction.
 It names something that can appear without being caused and without being aimed for.
 As soon as it is treated as either, it collapses into seeking, optimisation, or narrative closure.)

+josipovic-2024-reflexivity.pdf is very useful description of non-representational consciousness -- and how this work overlaps with that research.
+See [[Josipovic - Reflexivity gradients]] summary.
+More also (but likely not necessary) in josipovic-2021-implicit.pdf

 Although these phenomena and ideas are not precisely the same, what they have in common is the way in which they explicitly or implicitly transgress or interrupt conventional understandings and experiences of a self.
 The term nonduality or nondual awareness ... -- and then add focus on [[nonduality]]